Problematy/goodmap/docs/quickstart.rst

    flask --app "goodmap.goodmap:create_app(config_path='config.yml')" --debug run

-Open http://localhost:5000/ — three crags on a map, a rock-type filter, and an "accessible only" checkbox in the left panel.
-Clicking a marker shows its rock type and approach.
+Open http://localhost:5000/ — three bridges on a map, an "accessible by" filter, and a "free only" checkbox in the left panel.
+Clicking a marker shows who may cross it and whether it is free.

 .. note::